Geochemistry

 Master of Science (Geochemistry degree track) students must also complete an appropriate thesis, based upon original research they have conducted.
 A thesis proposal and course of study must be approved by the student's thesis committee before the student begins substantial work on the thesis research.

-Students who enter the PhD program with a thesis-based Master's degree may transfer up to 36 credits in recognition of the coursework and research completed for that degree.
-At the discretion of the student's Thesis Committee, up to 24 credits of previous graduate-level coursework (at Mines or elsewhere) can be applied towards the course requirement of the Doctor of Philosophy (Geochemistry degree track) program.
+Students who enter the PhD program with a thesis-based master's degree may transfer up to 36 credits in recognition of the coursework and research completed for that degree.
+At the discretion of the student's thesis committee, up to 24 credits of previous graduate-level coursework (at Mines or elsewhere) can be applied toward the course requirement of the Doctor of Philosophy (Geochemistry degree track) program.

 Doctor of Philosophy (Geochemistry degree track) students must take: